drupal-modules/rules_forms/README.txt

    list is filtered based on the type of element selected.
 Not all attributes apply to all types of elements.
  * To set an attribute, select an option from the "Attribute" list.
+ * Note: As an additional aid you can enable the "Display form element information" option on the Form Events settings page.
+This will enable a small icon near form elements on activated forms that, when hovered over, will display information about the current configuration of the given form element.
  * To set the value of the selected attribute, use the guide atop the "Value" text field as a reference.
 Different attributes may require specific types of values.
    For multiple option lists, enter a key|value pair for each option, one on each